 Many followers of Iandir find themselves as members of the Guardians of Law, as their vigor for city law is typically paramount.
 However, Iandir does not necessarily require that Their followers kill in the service of city law.
 Instead, They expect that these individuals will seek honesty even at the price of popularity; leadership even at the price of kindness; and adherence to the law even at the price of personal happiness.
 To follow Iandir is to believe deeply in the necessity of order and to appreciate the artful expression of systemic logic.
 The way in which a follower does this, be it in art, word, or war, is up to the follower themselves.
 Iandir, in turn, asks only that they abide by their choices as absolute.

 Those who find favor with the Crown of Law are marked with the Sigil of the Iron Crown.

 To follow Iandir is to believe deeply in the necessity of order and to appreciate the artful expression of systemic logic.

 It goes without saying that chaotic deities, especially those of evil, seek to undo all that Iandir has wrought.
 This can be as benign as the naturalist deities such as Girikha, or as destructive as the will to undo creation itself, such as Bayyal.
-Iandir, as an Overgod, is powerful enough that such upstarts have little true power to oppose Him.
+Iandir, as an Overgod, is powerful enough that such upstarts have little true power to oppose Them.
 Even if They did, to run afoul of the Compact is to run afoul of many powerful and wrathful deities.
-Enirra has a special dislike of Iandir, as His existence is the most potent proof of the fallacy of Her philosophy.
+Enirra has a special dislike of Iandir, as Their existence is the most potent proof of the fallacy of Her philosophy.
 As both creator and bringer of law, His ability to maintain order between disparate gods has vastly weakened Her claim as balance-keeper.
 However, Iandir considers Enirra as no different than other deities, remaining an aloof enforcer within the pantheon.